arnisafazla/math420_funcs/README.md

 5. string(int)

 6. mult_encrypt(p, k, plaintext, B) => p is a big prime, k is integer key smaller than p, B is bitsize of the text.
 Calls generate_m(plaintext, B) that converts plaintext into an integer m, then computes m * k % p.
 Returns int.
+Not secure against knkown plaintext attack.
+If it is not in Zp* (mod p); then gcd(c1, c2, ...cn) will probably give k or a small multiple of k.
+Not secure.

 7. generate_m(plaintext, B) => Converts plaintext into binary and add 0s to the end.
 Then converts it into integer.